-- Shipping of screening copies to IndieCork
+5. Shipping of screening copies to IndieCork

-The cost of inbound copies of films must be borne by the print source.
+The cost of inbound copies of films must be borne by the print source

 IndieCork will bear responsibility for outbound shipping only.

-- Promotional Material
+6. Promotional Material

 Participation at IndieCork implies giving the festival permission to use promotional clips of the material up to 10% of the overall running time.
 Clips will be used in the context of the promotion of the festival and the film itself only.

-We charge an Entry Fee of €10 for short film and €15 per feature and documentary (over 30 mins).
-If multiple films are being submitted, e.g. by a national film agency or film school, please contact us at email@example.com so that we can advise on a non-prohibitive rate.
+We charge reasonable entry fees but if multiple films are being submitted, e.g. by a film agency or film school, please contact us at email@example.com so that we can advise on a non-prohibitive rate.